spiral/docs/orm/basics.md

 # Spiral ORM, Basics
 Spiral Framework provide simple but yet powerful ORM engine you can use in everyday development.
-Spiral ORM provides ability to work with multiple databases, automatically scaffold tables and define set of realtions which can be requested on demand or pre-loaded with parent entity.
+Spiral ORM is able work multiple databases, automatically scaffold tables and columns, define set of realtions and pre-load them on demand later.

-Spiral ORM model **Record** are based on [DataEntity] (/components/entity.md) class, so it will be the best to read about it first.
-In addition check this [behaviour schema] (/schemas.md) concept which used as base for ORM component.
+ORM model **Record** are based on the [DataEntity] (/components/entity.md) class, it will be the best to read about such component first.
+In addition, check this [behaviour schema] (/schemas.md) concept which used as base for ORM component.

 ## Record
 Spiral ORM component does not require any configuration rather than making sure that [DBAL] (/database/overview.md) has valid database connections.
-The only thing you have to do to that using ORM is to create or generate desired **Record** model.
+The only thing you have to do to start using ORM is to create or generate desired **Record** model.

-Such model must include property **schema** which is going to describe needed table colums and record relationships.
+Such model must includes property **schema** which is going to describe needed table colums and record relationships.
 Since ORM component uses DBAL as it's backbone, you can declare set of desired columns in a similar format as [schema writers] (/database/syncing.md).

-Record generation command accept pre-defined set of fields using key `-f`, let's try to generate our first model: 'create:record user -d -f id:primary -f name:string(64) -f email:string -f status:enum(active,blocked)', we are using key `-d` to generate "defaults" property (see next).
-Resulted entity will be generated in `application/classes/Database/User.php`:
+The easies way to create new ORM models is to use CLI toolkit, record generation command accept pre-defined set of fields using key `-f`, we can try to generate our first database entity: 'create:record user -d -f id:primary -f name:string(64) -f email:string -f status:enum(active,blocked)', note that we are using key `-d` to create "defaults" property (see next).

+Resulted entity will be located in `application/classes/Database/User.php`:

 ```php
 class User extends Record